sehsanm/sbunlpcourse/README.md

 ## File Format
 With each input file the tools must produce a file with same name but a different  extension (.out) The (.out) file is a tab(\t) delimited format.
 Each line of the file starts with the token that is identified.
-The next entries will be used for other tasks are  (Token, Lemma, Stem, Morphology )
+The format is based on CONLL file format.
+Here is the columns of the file:
+1. Index of the token in the sentence.
+Starting from 0
+2. Word form which is the result of the Tokenization
+3. Normalized form of the Token
+4. Stem of the token from stemmer
+5. Lemma of the token  from the Lemmatizer
+6. Morphological Structure of the token.
+Once the morphemes are detected the have to be concatenated by ```+``` character.
+If there are multiple morphological structures then you can separate them with ```|``` character
+7. Morphological Analysis of the token.
+Detailed description of this field will be published here soon.
+If a token is punctuation or your tool does not produced a value for specific column make sure that you will be leaving a empty string in the file.
+Except for end of sentence each line must have 6 tabs characters (\t).
 An empty line means end of a sentence.

 The whitespaces between the tokens should be ignored. (you must include them if they are in middle of the detected tokens).
 Following characters are considered white spaces:
 * \r
 * \n